 Any parent who has all the parenting time and custody rights has this option.
 In Minnesota, there is no requirement for a legal proceeding.

 However, there is one caveat.
 If the custodial parent plans to move and the other parent becomes aware of this, he or she may start a custody proceeding.
 He or she could then use this proceeding to establish parenting time and block the move.

 SITUATION 2: Both Parents Have Parenting Time

 In this situation, one parent wants to move to another state with the child, but he or she shares shares parenting time with the other parent.
 When both parents have parenting time:

 - In order to move with the child, a parent must get an order from the court allowing it or written permission from the other parent.

-In this case, the burden of proof would fall on the parent who opposes the move, and s/he would have sole responsibility proving to the court that it’s in the child’s best interests to stay.
+In this case, the burden of proof would fall on the parent who opposes the move, and he or she has the initial responsibility proving to the court that it’s in the child’s best interests to stay.

 To illustrate, in Minnesota, if you conceal, take, obtain, retain, or fail to return a child from or to the child’s parent (or person with custodial or visitation rights), you can be charged with a felony.
-(Minnesota Statues, Section 609.26, Subdivision 1).
+(Minnesota Statutes, Section 609.26, Subdivision 1).